Creating archive files with .tar, .gz, or .tgz files is easy; it is also called Tarballs.

 Compress an Entire Directory or a Single File

-You can run the below command to compress a single file or an entire directory on Linux.
-It will also work recursively.
-Means, it will compress the other directories inside the directory that you have mentioned to compress.
+You can run the command given below to compress a single file or an entire directory on Linux.
+It will also work recursively, i.e., compress other directories inside the directory you mentioned in the command.

 tar -czvf myarchive-name.tar.gz /path/to/directory-or-file

-Here, is the meaning of attributes in above commands.
+Here is the meaning of attributes in the above commands.

 tar -czvf myarchive.tar.gz mywork

-In case, the directory is located at the /usr/local/mywork and you are looking to compress it with the file name myarchive.tar.gz then you can run the below command for this.
+If the directory is located at the /usr/local/mywork and you want to compress it with the file name myarchive.tar.gz, then you can run this command –

 tar -czvf myarchive.tar.gz /usr/local/mywork